3 Secrets To Keep Your Tent Dry In The Rain

 One great tip is to face your tent toward the East so you can grab any morning rays of sun that may peer through the rain clouds.

 You can also use the rain to your advantage and create some ambiance for yourself.
 String up some LED lights around your campsite, light candles (or battery powered candles) inside mason jars or use lanterns and flashlights.

 This way your darker day will be surrounded by some soft lighting, like your house when the power goes out during a thunderstorm.
 It was always peaceful to live in a grey world surrounded by candlelight–unless it’s due to a snowstorm, then it’s just cold and awful.

 Set up an outside area with a tarp.
 You can set up your table with games or cards and snacks.
 That way you’re not stuck “indoors” while you’re on your “outdoor” vacation.

-The tarp will provide you shelter, a way to air out your tent, by not being inside it, and a way to hang out together.
+The tarp will shelter you, a way to air out your tent, by not being inside it, and a way to hang out together.

 If curling up in your sleeping bag with hot cocoa and a book sounds too introverted for you, make some comfort food.
 Bring along some mac and cheese.
-If you bring the boxed version you can use coconut oil instead of butter, and a plant-based milk that doesn’t need to go in the fridge as quickly as regular milk does…just make sure you don’t use a vanilla flavored one because it’s legitimately the worst.
+If you bring the boxed version, you can use coconut oil instead of butter, and plant-based milk that doesn’t need to go in the fridge as quickly as regular milk does… make sure you don’t use a vanilla flavored one because it’s legitimately the worst.